swcarpentry/sc16-tutorial-proposal/description.md

   in the "Software Carpentry" approach to delivering workshops

-The workshop will be delivered by certified Software Carpentry instructors who - as part of SWC's instructor training - have demonstrated an understanding of ideas in educational psychology, and evidences-based instructional design.
+The workshop will be delivered by certified Software Carpentry instructors who---as part of SWC's instructor training---have demonstrated an understanding of ideas in educational psychology, and evidence-based instructional design.
-As volunteers, instructors are passionate about teaching - and enthusiastic to share with learners the tools and practices they apply successfully in their own domains.
+As volunteers, instructors are passionate about teaching---and enthusiastic to share with learners the tools and practices they apply successfully in their own domains.
 Instructors teach frequently in teams, and have experience in providing a cohesive workshop experience and creating a comfortable environment for novice learners.